hskang9/Googlenet/README.md

 ![Googlenet Components](/doc/googlenet_components.png)

 Googlenet consists of 4 components:
-- stem
+- stem layer for feature extraction
-- inception modules
+- inception modules(which its inspiration comes from the meme 'we need to go deeper')
-- auxiliary classifiers
+- auxiliary classifiers for ensemble learning
-- output classifier
+- output classifier for final classification

 ![Googlenet incarnation](/doc/architecture.png)